 Expanding Access to Funding isn’t Charity.
 It’s a Good Business Model.

-You already know that VC funding goes to a very narrow sliver of entrepreneurs.
-Our companies are often led by diverse operating teams that defy those dismal stats:
+It’s well established that VC funding goes to a very narrow sliver of entrepreneurs.
+Our companies are often led by diverse operating teams that defy those stats:

 • 60% of RevUp companies are C-Suite diverse